AmiruC/AI-LLM/README.md

 - Seamless AWS integration — Works with Boto3 and IAM
 - Lightweight deployment — No need for local models or external databases

+Why two models?
+Titan Embeddings & Titan Text G1?
+- The app uses two different models because each serves a unique purpose.
+Amazon Titan Embeddings converts text into vector representations to semantically match user questions with relevant document chunks.
+Once the best chunk is found, Titan Text G1 generates a natural language answer based on that content, providing a clear and conversational response.

 Why In-memory vectoring over FIASS?
 - Simplicity and Portability - In-memory storage eliminates the need for complex setup, indexing, or persistence layers.
 It allows the entire application to remain lightweight and easily deployable with no external dependencies
 - Tight Integration with Python - The in-memory solution works natively with Python data structures (e.g., NumPy arrays), reducing friction in development and debugging